martinfreedman/LispFlat/README.md

     }
 }
  ```
-This uses both atoms (`Sym`, `Bool` and `Num`) and `List` here and not Scheme's pairs.
+This uses both atoms (`Sym`, `Bool` and `Num`) and `List` here but not Scheme's pairs.
 In Scheme, the empty list
 `()` (`nil` in Lisp) is both an atom and a list, here it is only a list.
 Note that it is explicitly
 captured in `Atom()`.
-This was one of those gotchas in this port.

 This solution uses the .Net `List<T>` type as the underlying data structure for Lisp lists.
 This
-is obviously inefficient, especially seeing (later) both how `cdr` is implemented - as `List.Skip(1).ToList()` and
+is obviously inefficient, especially seeing (later) both: how `cdr` is implemented - as
-that `cons` uses Linq's `Prepend()` onto a `List<Exp>`, unlike Lisp, where the prepend operation is
+`List.Skip(1).ToList()` and that `cons` uses Linq's `Prepend()` onto a `List<Exp>` which is inefficient
+since, unlike Lisp, where the prepend operation is cheap (using single linked lists), it is the Append/Add operation
-cheaper, it is the Append/Add operation that is cheaper with .Net `List<T>`
+that is cheaper with .Net `List<T>`.
+(Lisp encourages prepends (cons) over appends for both design and
+performance).

-The main pain point was the need to use wrappers to handle the differing output types from
+The pain point was the need to use wrappers to handle the differing output types from
 Standard Procedures, which are represented as `Func<Exp,Env,Exp>` and the need to
-wrap those again in order to store them in the same Environment dictionary (see below) as other
+wrap those again, in order to store them in the same Environment dictionary (see below) as other
 Symbol Expression pairs.
 (With more time than allowed for this project, a better solution might be
 developed).

-Finally, it was more logical to move a couple of methods into this class.
-These were the lisp string
+Finally, it was more logical to move a couple of methods in the original python into this class.
-output from the REPL and atom function used to create atom Exp types.
+These were the lisp string output from the REPL and the atom function used to create atom Exp types.

  ### Environment Dictionary ###
  ```csharp